amritadutta25/CodeCompanions_backend/readme.md

 # Description

 - **App Name:** CollabCoders
-- **Description:** An app where developers dock to collaborate, learn, and elevate their coding skills through peer programming sessions.
+- **Description:** A scheduling platform where developers can create, collaborate on, and attend peer programming sessions to enhance their skills together.
 - **Github URL:** https://github.com/amritadutta25/CollabCoders_backend
 - **Deployed Website:**